Masbate: Others

-Literacy

-The literacy rate of the province stood at 95.90%.

 Economy

 Masbate is endowed with rich natural resources.
 In line with its agriculture are other industries such as large farming, livestock, and poultry raising.
 Along with its coastal areas, the fishing industry predominates.
 Agricultural lands are planted with rice, corn, root crops, and coconut.

 Masbate ranks second to Bukidnon in raising cattle.
 About 70% of these are sold to Metro Manila and other provinces in Luzon and Visayas.
 Farming is the main source of livelihood.
 Copra is the leading product, followed by corn, rice and root crops.
 Fishing is a major industry along the coast.

 Manufacturing firms are in the copra industry, handicrafts, furniture making, and fish processing.

 Rich minerals are found in the province.
 Masbate is described by geologists as a province sitting on a "pot of gold".
 Other minerals found in the area are manganese, copper, silver, iron, chromite, limestone, guano, and carbon.

 Cottage industries such as furniture and cabinet making, ceramics, garments, handicrafts, and metalcrafts, are likewise the source of livelihood.